jreber/Botcoin/README.md

 # Botcoin
-This is a simulation of Bitcoin for my own learning and practice.
+This project is my attempt to implement Bitcoin as detailed in the paper "Bitcoin: A Peer-to-Peer Electronic Cash System" (https://bitcoin.org/bitcoin.pdf).